 Migration steps

-2. Initiate ACAT transfer from Fidelity (Wealthfront covers transfer fees on $5K+).
+Initiate ACAT transfer from Fidelity (Wealthfront covers transfer fees on accounts of $5K+).

-3. Verify the new portfolio allocation matches your target before letting Wealthfront trade.
+Verify the new portfolio allocation matches your target before allowing Wealthfront to trade.

-Not for: Skip Wealthfront if you want zero advisory fees; Schwab Intelligent Portfolios is 0% but lacks daily TLH.
+Not for: Skip Wealthfront if you want zero advisory fees; Schwab Intelligent Portfolios is at $0 advisory but lacks daily TLH.

-SoFi Invest pairs commission-free stock and ETF trades with $5 fractional shares, IPO access for retail investors, and tight integration with SoFi banking products (savings, checking, lending).
-The Robo Investing tier at 0.25% and $50 minimum is the cheapest entry into a robo.
-For mobile-first investors who want a unified app for banking, lending, and investing, SoFi is a fair pick.
-The trade-off vs Fidelity is a smaller research depth and weaker IRA tooling.
+SoFi Invest pairs commission-free stock and ETF trades with $5 fractional shares, IPO access for retail (genuinely rare in the category), and tight integration with SoFi banking, lending, and savings.
+Robo Investing runs 0.25% with a $50 minimum, the cheapest credible entry into a robo for new investors.

 Strengths